-PAYMENT OPTIONS - SCHOOL FEES
+SCHOOL FEES

-Information on Fees is available from Bursar's office [Fees for the following year are announced each November]
+NOTE: This section must be completed in full.
+Information on Fees is available from Bursar's office

+[Fees for the following year are announced each November]

 I have read and accept the schools code of conduct.
 I am aware that UNION PREPARATORY SCHOOL is a fee paying school.
 On acceptance, an advance payment of 50% of the next year's Term 1 fees must accompany the child's application, to secure his/her place.
 This payment will be credited to my school fee account and be offset against next year's fees.